-U.S. citizens (or nationals) can never be stripped of their U.S. citizenship (or nationality).
+For the most part, U.S. citizens (or nationals) can never be stripped of their U.S. citizenship (or nationality).
 It's the most secure immigration status there is.
 However, limited exceptions do exist.
 Also, people can give up U.S. citizenship voluntarily.
 This article will look at both possibilities.

-Naturalized citizens who acquired their citizenship illegally (they were not really eligible for naturalization) or by deliberate deceit (they lied or hid important information about themselves) can have their naturalization revoked.
+Naturalized U.S. citizens who acquired their citizenship illegally (were not really eligible for naturalization when they applied) or by deliberate deceit (lied or hid important information about themselves during the application process) can have their naturalization revoked.
 (See 8 U.S.C. § 1451(e).)

-(Note that U.S. passports -- a form of documentary evidence of U.S. citizenship -- can be revoked for a variety of reasons, even when there is no loss of nationality involved.
+(Note that U.S. passports—a form of documentary evidence of U.S. citizenship—can be revoked for a variety of reasons, even when there is no loss of nationality involved.
 A serious tax debt is one example.
 The person would be allowed to stay in the United States, but would find it difficult to travel outside of it and return.)

 The first five acts become effective as an act of expatriation only after the person who commits them has left the United States.
 The procedures for the sixth act (renunciation in the U.S.) have not yet been defined.

 The act must be accompanied by a specific intent to relinquish U.S. nationality.

-For all the acts listed above, it is not enough to appear to commit the act—even voluntarily—to lose U.S. nationality; the person must also commit the act in order to relinquish the nationality.
+For all the acts listed above, it is not enough to appear to commit the act—even voluntarily—to lose U.S. nationality; the person must also commit the act in order to relinquish U.S. nationality.